 - Guides and White Papers are also well suited to the longform format.
 The topics for this type of content are endless, but formats can include how-to guides and handbooks.
 White Papers are usually a little more detailed than guides and often present a position on the topic rather than just the facts.
 The important thing is to show that you are the expert on the topic you are covering.

-- Case Studies are very useful for content marketing.
+- Writing a case study is very useful for content marketing.
 Presenting examples of how your company has successfully tackled problems in the past can show potential customers how you can help them in concrete terms.

 - Reports can be useful in explaining research results and data gathered.
 If you’ve done a study that your audience might find interesting or useful, reports are a great for presenting that.